OpenAMP/website/src/content/blogs/2020-10-02-openamp-lib-whitepaper.md

 description: Etsam Anjum and Jeff Hancock have written an OpenAMP white paper.
 It introduces the project and working groups, then dives into the OpenAMP library.
 category: news
 tags:
-  - OpenAMP
+  - openamp
-  - Library
+  - library
-  - Whitepaper
+  - whitepaper
-  - Open
+  - open
-  - Source
+  - source
 image: ../../assets/images/content/openAMP_share_image.png
 ---